DanielWadell/WGITN/README.md

 # WGITN
-48 hr Hackathon project
+A 48hr Hackathon project /t
-A city utility app that focuses on making communicationa and between the community and local government easier and more efficient.
+A city utility app that focuses on making communicationa and between the community and local government easier and more efficient./t
 Most of backend is functional, user accounts are needed and a general front end.